tighten/symposium/readme.md

 2. Clone the repository locally
 3. [Install dependencies](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) with `composer install`
 4. Copy [`.env.example`](https://github.com/tightenco/symposium/blob/master/.env.example) to `.env` and modify its contents to reflect your local environment.
+5. Generate an application key

+    ```bash
+    php artisan key:generate
+    ```

-5. [Run database migrations](http://laravel.com/docs/5.1/migrations#running-migrations).
+6. [Run database migrations](http://laravel.com/docs/5.1/migrations#running-migrations).
 If you want to include seed data, add a `--seed` flag.

     ```bash
     php artisan migrate --env=local
     ```

-6. Configure a web server, such as the [built-in PHP web server](http://php.net/manual/en/features.commandline.webserver.php), to use the `public` directory as the document root.
+7. (Optionally) Enable the API.
+This will output two client ID/secrets that you can use for testing

     ```bash
+    php artisan passport:install
+    ```

+8. Configure a web server, such as the [built-in PHP web server](http://php.net/manual/en/features.commandline.webserver.php), to use the `public` directory as the document root.

+    ```bash
     php -S localhost:8080 -t public
     ```
-7. Run tests with `composer test`.
+9. Run tests with `composer test`.